How it Works:

 As you might imagine, the breakfast described above isn’t going to get you very far, in terms of nutrition and energy.
 The next meal, then, comes in the late morning and consists of (probably) another café con leche and a bocadillo, or sandwich.

 Bocadillos are usually pretty basic, consisting of just a large white-bread baguette and some slices of meat, or cheese, or a ‘tortilla’.
-Some places will add on a tomato or onion slices if asked, but it’s unusual for a typical bar to have these items available, especially in the smaller towns on the Camino.
+Some places will add on a tomato or onion slices if asked, but it’s less common for a typical bar to have these items available, especially in the smaller towns on the Camino.

 The tortilla is a regular part of the Spanish diet and is available in nearly every bar.
 Tortillas come in two varieties, the tortilla española and the tortilla francesa.
 The tortilla española is like a potato and egg pie, minus the crust.
 Often it is served alone, but you can also get a bocadillo con tortilla, which is quite filling.
 The tortilla francesa is simply a couple of eggs cooked up like an omelet, but without any add-ons like ham or mushrooms.